-After intro’s encourage reps to get into the product and act in a consultative way.
+After intros, encourage reps to get into the product and provide consultative direction.
 It’s less about “selling” and more about guiding the right resources to prospects.

-Threekit B2B customers start a zoom meeting and in real time configure their product to the needs of their prospects.
+For instance, Threekit configures our B2B customers' products in real time over Zoom video conferencing to best suit the needs of their prospects.

 After the demo, the sales rep sends the chosen configured product (via link or PDF) to the prospect with every customization done, a full bill of materials (BOM), and pricing finalized.

-If prospects still want to explore your product, then you can give them access to the configurator and let them come up with their own ideas.
+If the B2B decision maker still wants to explore your product, then you can give them access to the configurator and let them come up with their own ideas.

-The landscape of B2B buying has changed dramatically and rapidly.
-More than ever B2B companies should focus on selling across the entire customer journey, differentiating their product, and engaging buyers more.
+The landscape of B2B sales strategy has changed dramatically and rapidly.
+More than ever, B2B companies should focus on selling across the entire customer experience, differentiating their product, and engaging buyers more with the various digital tools at their disposal.
 Those that manage the change will benefit with a bright future.